-On Aug.
-5 of last year, the teams played to a 2-2 draw.
+The teams played to a 2-2 draw on Aug.
+5, last year as well.
 After a scoreless first half, Marta put away a rebound after Dani Weatherholt’s shot hit the post at the beginning of the second half.
-Two minutes later, Imani Dorsey tied the game and six minutes after that Groom gave Sky Blue its first lead of the season in any match.
-In the 73rd minute, Camila drew a foul, but Weatherholt got on the end of it.
-The referee played advantage, and somehow Weatherholt put the ball in the back of the net.
-Marta missed what would have been the game-winning penalty in stoppage.
+Two minutes later, Imani Dorsey tied the game and six minutes after that, Shea Groom gave Sky Blue its first lead of the season in any match.
+In the 73rd minute, Camila drew a foul during a run into the box.
+The referee played advantage when Weatherholt ended up with the ball, and she put the ball in the back of the net.
+Marta missed what would have been the game-winning penalty in stoppage time.

-In 2017, Orlando had the edge.
+Orlando had the edge in 2017.
 The Pride lost the first meeting, but then followed that up by winning the next two matches by a combined score of 8-2.
 In Orlando’s inaugural season the teams played in back-to-back games, and Orlando failed to win either.
 The teams drew 1-1 on Sept.
-7, 2016 — the first draw in Pride history — and then Sky Blue won 2-1 three days later.
+7, 2016 — the first draw in Pride history— and then Sky Blue won 2-1 three days later.

 Orlando Pride (4-3-3)

-Bench: Paige Monaghan, Julie James, Kaylan Marckese, Gabi Morais, Amandine Pierre-Louis, Kenie Wright.
+Bench: Didi Haracic, Megan Hinz, Julie James, Nahomi Kawasumi, Amandine Pierre-Louis, Dominique Richardson, Kenie Wright.

 How to Watch